Open Bible Data Home About News OET Key

 Indeed, being someone whom others approve of is better than having silver and gold.

-Yahweh made both of them.
+Yahweh made all of them.

 3 Sensible people observe something dangerous happening and avoid it,